 Tracy Chou is an entrepreneur, software engineer, and diversity advocate.
-She is currently exploring new ideas and projects, in addition to advising and investing in startups.
+She is currently founder and CEO of Block Party, working to solve abuse and harassment online.

-Tracy is an investment scout and advisor with a couple of Bay Area venture capital firms and enjoys working with startups on engineering, product, culture, and diversity.
+Tracy is an investment scout and advisor with several Bay Area venture capital firms and enjoys working with startups on engineering, product, culture, and diversity.

 Tracy graduated from Stanford with an M.S. in Computer Science and a B.S. in Electrical Engineering, where she was a Terman Scholar and Mayfield Fellow and elected to Phi Beta Kappa and Tau Beta Pi.